topstock/web-sprint-challenge-advanced-web-applications/README.md

 ## Project Setup
 [X] Run npm install to install your dependencies.
 [X]  Run npm start to run your frontend and backend code automatically.
-[X ]  Note your backend code will run automatically when your run npm start.
+[X]  Note your backend code will run automatically when your run npm start.
 There is no need to seperately run a server.js file and no means to test the server through postman or the browser.
 Feel free to ignore any messages related to MSW or mock service workers.

 ## Project Instructions
 In this project, you will demonstrate your mastery of these skills by creating **a login page** and **basic CRUD application.** You will implement basic security using **token authentication** and build private routes within the application.